Philippines at the 1991 SEA Games

-The 16th Southeast Asian Games were held in Manila, the Philippines from 24 November - 5 December 1991.
+The 16th Southeast Asian Games were held in Manila, Philippines from 24 November - 5 December 1991.
 This was the second time that the country hosted the biennial regional sporting event.
 It was officially opened by President Corazon Aquino at the Rizal Memorial track and football field in Manila through a colorful opening ceremony.

 Opening highlights and sidelights

-Brass bands, spirited and gaily-dancing college and high school students from varied schools; UST, CEU, Miriam College, etc., attired in colorful Ati-Atihan garb.
-The Philippine Air Force parachutists, with one unfolded the Philippine flag as he glided to the football field, march-past of participating athletes from different countries in the region, 30,000 or more spectators, including the President Corazon Aquino, were thrilled by the spectacular musical extravaganza with thousands of student-performers.
+The event featured brass bands and students from various institutions, including UST, CEU, and Miriam College, performing in traditional Ati-Atihan costumes.
+The ceremony included a Philippine Air Force parachute display, where one jumper unfurled the national flag, followed by a parade of athletes from across the region.
+Approximately 30,000 spectators, including President Corazon Aquino, attended the musical program featuring thousands of student performers.

-The welcome song was "One Under an Asian Sun", the song's lyrics were beamed in a huge electronic board.
+The welcome song was "One Under an Asian Sun", with its lyrics displayed on a huge electronic board.
 The trio of Lydia de Vega-Mercado, Carlos 'Caloy' Loyzaga and golfer Gerard Cantada puts emphasis on the past, present and the future.
 Lydia lit the flame in the cauldron.
-The march-past of foreign athletes, sports officials and delegates from the participating countries in the region earned a lot of cheers and applause from the crowd.